lyhistory/lyhistory.github.io/docs/vuepress/docs/biography/edu/adult/Grammar_Sentence.md

 For example, “If it rains, I will stay at home.”

+If the yum installation fails, we’ll need Eric to help check the yum repository.

 This is a real possibility: It might rain, and if it does, I will stay at home.

 Here are a few more examples: